Pan-STARRS follow-up of the gravitational-wave event S250818k and the lightcurve of SN 2025ulz: Introduction

 No KNe have been uncovered by wide-field surveys (such as ZTF and Pan-STARRS; \citealt{Andreoni2020, Fulton2025}). \cite{Rastinejad2025} present analysis of eight proposed KNe (including \gfo) associated with GRB signals.
 Of these, the three best-sampled events are the recent GRBs 160821B \citep{Lamb2019}, 211211A \citep{Rastinejad2022, Troja2022} and 230307A \citep{Gillanders2023, Levan2024, Yang2024}.
 However, GRB-discovered KNe suffer from early-time contamination from the on-axis afterglow, an inevitable consequence of the fact we are only sensitive to on-axis events.
-GW signals are currently the best method to ultimately enable uncontaminated early-time observations of KNe.
+GW signals are one of the best methods to ultimately enable uncontaminated early-time observations of KNe.

 In this manuscript, we outline our follow-up observations of the GW event \GWsource\ -- possibly just the third astrophysically real BNS merger event -- with Pan-STARRS and ATLAS.
 We also summarise our targeted observational campaign for \SNName, which was proposed as a candidate optical counterpart \citep{Stein2025GCN.41414}. \GWsource\ was discovered on MJD~\MJDGW\ (\UTGW~UTC) and the alert was released at MJD~\alertMJDGW\ \citep{LVKGCNDiscovery}.
 This was initially classified as either a BNS merger (29\% probability) or a terrestrial source (71\% probability) by LVK, with an estimated distance of $263 \pm 75$\,Mpc.
 A later improvement in the analysis, presented in the \whichMap\ skymap, updated the distance estimate to \GWDist, without changing the source classification probabilities.